callum-hart/immutable-styles/docs.md

 - Immutable styles cannot change once created.
 - A style that is immutable **cannot be overridden**.
-- Immutable styles lead to simpler development since they make CSS predictable and deterministic.
+- Immutable styles lead to simpler development since they make CSS **predictable** and **deterministic**.
 - This reduces time spent coordinating overrides and troubleshooting the side-effects of cascade, specificity and importance.

 ## How

-- Immutable styles have the same data structure as the DOM - a tree.
+- Immutable styles use the same data structure as the DOM - a tree.
 - Styles as functions that *can* be mapped to JSX.
 - Compiled to CSS (version 2.1+).